ascholerChemeketa/cs160Reader/_sources/SQLGroupJoin/grouping.rst

     :numbered: left
     :adaptive:

-    The following code will calculate the mean trip duration for trips by each member type and sort the results so that the member type with longest average trip is displayed first.
+    The following code will calculate the mean trip duration for trips by each member type and sort the results so that the member type with the longest average trip is displayed first.

     Put the instructions in the right order and indentation.
 You will use all of the blocks.
     -----